 7/27/2020 | By Diane Rusignola

-Duke Realty Corporation (NYSE: DRE) was one of three winners in Nareit’s inaugural Diversity & Inclusion Recognition Awards in 2019.
-Jenny Bean, senior vice president of human resources at Duke, sat down with Nareit to discuss the company’s D&I program.
+Healthpeak Properties, Inc. (NYSE: PEAK) was one of three winners in Nareit’s inaugural Diversity & Inclusion Recognition Awards in 2019.
+Lisa Alonso, executive vice president and chief human resources officer at Healthpeak, sat down with Nareit to discuss the company’s D&I program.

 - Who owns your D&I plan?
 Who are the stakeholders?